 Writing the encoder

 I could not find any mathematical structure that would facilitate an efficient encoder.
 Instead, I went for a “brute force” approach, utilizing dynamic programming to search through all possibilities for the shortest strings, one character at a time.
-Because of the size of the search space, however, I couldn’t perform a complete search, so I may not have found an optimum solution.
+Because of the size of the search space, however, I couldn’t perform a complete search—perhaps it’s better described as a beam search—so I may not have found an optimum solution.

 Here is an outline of my encoder:

-1. Our state space consists of (1) the current value of the variable s (2) which of the 13 numbers we have completed (3) which of the 13 numbers we are currently encoding.
-For each state, keep a record of the string used to get there.
+(2) which of the 13 numbers we have completed (3) which of the 13 numbers we are currently encoding.
+For each state, keep a record of the string used to get there. - Allocate space for two caches: the “old” and “new”.
+Initialize the old cache with the valid starting states.

-3. For each state in the cache, and for every 1, 2, and 3-byte Unicode character, check that it will produce the next two hex digits we want.
-If so, then add the new state to the cache.
-Remove all the old states from the cache.
+- For each state in the old cache, and for every 1, 2, and 3-byte Unicode character, check that it will produce the next two hex digits we want.
+If so, then add the result to the new cache.

 Another possible dimension to search is the hash function’s multiplier.
 I only made a modest effort to search it, only looking for multipliers that got lucky early in the encoding.